Dog Boarding: What You Need to Know

 Dog boarding is important because your dog can't stay alone for days.
 Your dog needs food, water, potty breaks, sleep, and a safe person nearby.

-Good care also gives you peace of mind.
-You should get updates that show your dog eating, resting, playing, and coping well.
+Good care also gives you proof that your dog is coping well.
+You should get updates that show eating, resting, play, and any health changes.

 How does dog boarding work?

 Dog boarding starts with screening, vaccine records, and care notes.
-Your host should ask about meals, meds, sleep, behavior, and emergency contacts.
+Your host should ask about meals, medicine, sleep, behavior, and emergency contacts.

 During the stay, your dog follows a set daily routine.
 You should get updates and pickup notes that show how your dog handled the visit.